man and woman experiencing hormone imbalance signs and symptoms

 Hormone-related acne often appears along the jawline, chin, or lower cheeks and may flare up around menstrual cycles or periods of stress.
 While skincare products can help manage symptoms, they often do not address the underlying cause.
 Identifying and correcting hormonal imbalances through proper testing and personalized treatment can help restore balance in the body and lead to clearer, healthier skin over time.

 Hormones like melatonin, cortisol, and progesterone play an important role in regulating your body’s natural sleep–wake cycle.
-Melatonin helps signal to your body when it is time to fall asleep, while cortisol helps control alertness and energy levels throughout the day.
+Melatonin signals your body when it is time to fall asleep, while cortisol helps regulate alertness and energy levels throughout the day.
 Progesterone can also have a calming effect on the brain and supports deeper, more restorative sleep.
 When these hormones are balanced, your body is better able to maintain a consistent sleep rhythm and support healthy rest.

 When hormone levels become imbalanced, sleep quality often suffers.
 You may experience difficulty falling asleep, waking frequently during the night, or feeling exhausted even after what should have been a full night of rest.
 Hormonal changes related to stress, aging, menstrual cycles, or conditions like perimenopause can all disrupt these signals.
 Over time, poor sleep can affect energy levels, mood, metabolism, and overall health, making it an important sign that hormone levels may need further evaluation.